Aurora Config

 pathdefaultdescription

-s3falseSimplified config that is dependant upon that s3Defaults/bucketName, s3Defaults/objectArea and s3Defaults/tenant is set
+s3falseSimplified config that is dependant upon that s3Defaults/bucketName and s3Defaults/objectArea is set

 For expanded syntax the following applies: